 Why Crypto is Still a Good Investment in 2023

 In this section of our guide, we aim to answer the question – ‘is cryptocurrency a good investment?’ in great detail.

 Before exploring the risks, let’s start with the many benefits that cryptocurrency represents as an investment product.

 Cryptocurrency is Still an Emerging Investment Product

 Cryptocurrency valuations have skyrocketed in recent years.
-Bitcoin, for example, carried a market capitalization of over $1 trillion in late 2021, after hitting an all-time high of $69,000.
-This puts the valuation of Bitcoin in the same conversation as Apple, Microsoft, and Amazon.
+Bitcoin, for example, carried a market capitalization of over $1 trillion in late 2021 after hitting an all-time high of $69,000.
+This puts the valuation of Bitcoin in the same conversation as leading stock options such as Apple, Microsoft, and Amazon.

-However, in the grand scheme of things, many industry analysts argue that even at a market capitalization of $1 trillion, Bitcoin is still undervalued.
-This is the case across many of the 22,000+ cryptocurrencies that are currently in existence.
+Many industry analysts argue that even at a market capitalization of $1 trillion, Bitcoin is still undervalued, with the likes of investment banking giant Standard Chartered predicting BTC will quadruple in size by the end of 2024.
+This is the case across many of the 25,000+ cryptocurrencies that are currently in existence.

 Some market commentators compare Bitcoin in its current form today with the internet in the 1990s.
 At the time, many were skeptical about the internet and what use it provided to the broader society.
 But, as we now know, the internet is a necessity.

-This sentiment is similar to cryptocurrency, insofar as many people are still intimidated to enter the market for the first time.
-In many cases, this is simply due to a lack of understanding of what Bitcoin is and how it works.
+This sentiment is similar to cryptocurrency and blockchain technology, insofar as many people are still intimidated to enter the market for the first time.
+In many cases, this is simply due to a lack of understanding or knowledge.